nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

    This phase involves planning and developing the software.
 Development is broken into smaller tasks, following Agile methodologies that focus on “just-in-time” requirements.
 It includes defining user stories and refining the product backlog.

 2. **Continuous Integration**
    In this phase, developers write code and push changes to the source code management system.
 All code changes are merged frequently and validated through automated builds, tests, and security checks.
-This helps the team identify issues early in the development process.
+This helps the team identify issues early in the development process. **Continuous Delivery** refers to the continuous creation of an updated software artifact (e.g., mvn package/docker build).

 3. **Continuous Testing**
    This phase involves writing and running automated test cases using various tools such as Selenium, JUnit, and TestNG.
 Automated tests help ensure that the software is functioning correctly and meets quality standards.